 It’s also important to keep in mind that these are fungi, not perfectly measured doses of Advil.
-Different types of mushrooms contain different amounts of psilocybin (the psychedelic compound found in magic mushrooms).
+If you’ve ever bought a shroom and you didn’t know what it was, it was likely Psilocybe cubensis.
+But there are different types of mushrooms which contain different amounts of psilocybin (the psychedelic compound found in magic mushrooms).
 Different growing conditions or storage methods can also alter psilocybin content.
 One gram of mushrooms could contain from five to 20 milligrams of psilocybin.
 Without lab testing, it’s difficult to know the exact potency of the shrooms you’ve bought.
 This natural variation is why, especially as a beginner, it’s recommended that you start with a low dose—you can always take more if you’re wanting stronger effects.

 Mushroom Foraging: Unbeatable Prices, But Very Real Risks